Best CSGO Betting Site 2021

 - In-game cosmetic items

-Real money gambling is offered by multiple sites, including Pinnacle Sports, betway eSports, and Vulcun.
-Pinnacle and egb.com offer more traditional styles of betting, such as wagers on the outcomes of games, or future bets on the winner of a tournament.
+Real money gambling is offered by multiple sites, including Pinnacle, Betway Esports, and Rivalry.
+Pinnacle and Betway offer more traditional styles of betting, such as wagers on the outcomes of games, or future bets on the winner of a tournament.
 We recommend that beginners should try their first bets at Bet365, Cyber.bet, and Betway as these are some of the best CSGO betting sites out there.

-Vulcun offers fantasy for esports, very much like a fantasy basketball or football team, and these are legal.
+DraftKings offers fantasy esports, very much like a fantasy basketball or football team, and these are legal in the US.
 Players are drafted and their stats in various matches are tallied up to determine an eventual winner.
 CS:GO Fantasy is an excellent alternative to real money betting for those who love this first-person shooter.
 CSGO Fantasy play is possible on DraftKings’ CSGO section and just like traditional CSGO betting, a solid strategy is at the cornerstone of any successful fantasy esports campaign.

-In-game cosmetic items can be wagered on sites like csgolounge.com.
+In the past, in-game cosmetic items could be wagered on csgo skins gambling sites like csgolounge.com.
 These are “weapon skins,” meaning different paint-jobs for your guns, and different types of knives.
 This is the only way to offer such customization while maintaining gameplay balance.
 Each of these skins have real money value, sometimes hundreds of dollars.

 Items are ranked based on a hierarchy of their quality and rarity.
 Each bet is made with a certain minimum number of these items, and you receive more items in return for a successful bet.
 The quality of the rewarded items, and their quantity, is based on the size of your bet and the odds for the match.
 There are similar sites available for Dota 2 betting.